 Brighouse High School (BHS) is a larger than average, popular and successful mixed 11-18 Academy in the heart of Calderdale, West Yorkshire.
 The school values academic success alongside developing the whole child and works hard to balance a positive experience of school and nurturing ethos with the challenge to secure high academic outcomes.

-The school is split between two sites with KS3 and KS4 and has around 1430 students in total.
-There are approx. 330 students in the Sixth Form College.
-BHS has over 108 teaching staff and a similar number of associate staff.
+The school is split between two sites with KS3 and KS4 and has around 1400 students in total.
+There are approximately 330 students in the Sixth Form College.
+BHS has approximately 100 teaching staff and a similar number of associate staff.
 The school is proud of its traditional values and the support given to enable high academic achievement and success for its students.
 Its learners benefit from a wide range of extracurricular activities, enrichment and extended learning opportunities.
 Staff and student relationships are strong and play a large part in building the positive ethos of BHS.
-Students are encouraged to become confident high attainers who are well prepared for the next stages in life.
+Students are encouraged to become confident individuals succeeding on appropriate courses who are well prepared for the next stages in life.

 Careers Education, Information, Advice and Guidance (CEIAG) at the school

 CEIAG is given a high profile in the school and there is a clear structure in place for the management of CEIAG.
 The school has a proactive, dedicated and enthusiastic Careers Leader who works closely with the Senior Leadership Team and the Learning for Life Coordinator(L4L).
 In addition, CEIAG is supported by a clerical assistant.
 The school has a long standing but close link with C&K Careers (the matrix Standard accredited specialist careers company), based in Huddersfield.
 C&K Careers provides the school with access to many careers resources and a highly qualified and impartial Careers Adviser.
 There is a Service Delivery Agreement process with C&K Careers which enables systems and processes to be reviewed.